-To ask the Secretary of State for the Home Department what appeal rights will exist for a person granted humanitarian protection if they are refused all leave to remain in the UK when their case is reviewed at the end of the period of humanitarian protection.
+To ask the Secretary of State for the Home Department under what circumstances a person granted (a) humanitarian protection and (b) discretionary leave to remain will be able to be joined in the UK by a spouse or dependent children.